 Numerous recent studies continue to confirm that green tea polyphenols have powerful anticarcinogenic, cardioprotective, neuroprotective and antimicrobial actions.
 In the first of the two articles on green tea, let us take a closer look at the anticarcinogenic properties of green tea.

 The latest good news about green tea comes from a study done at the Karolinska Institute in Stockholm.
-A team of researchers headed by Dr. Yihai Cao found that green tea can block angiogenesis – the development of new blood vessels that tumors need in order to grow and metastasize.
+A team of researchers headed by Dr. Yihai Cao found that tea can block angiogenesis – the development of new blood vessels that tumors need in order to grow and metastasize.
 The authors gave mice the equivalent of two-to-three cups of green tea a day.
 When lung cancer was induced, the mice supplemented with green tea showed significantly less tumor growth.
 The scientists found that green tea suppressed the development of new blood vessels and prevented metastasis.
 They hypothesize the epigallocatechin gallate is the compound responsible for the suppression of angiogenesis.

 In an interview, Dr. Cao explained that all solid tumors depend on angiogenesis for their growth.
-If green tea polyphenols can prevent angiogenesis, then this would go a long way toward explaining why green tea is effective in preventing so many kinds of cancer.
+If green tea polyphenols can prevent angiogenesis, then this would go a long way toward explaining why this tea is effective in preventing so many kinds of cancer.
 Dr. Cao stressed that it takes long-term consumption of green tea in order to obtain these chemopreventive benefits.

 Two of the green tea polyphenols, epigallocatechin-3-gallate and epicatechin-3-gallate, have been found to be effective inhibitors of 5 alpha-reductase type I, reducing the synthesis of DHT, a potent form of testosterone implicated in causing prostate enlargement and prostate cancer.
 Epigallocatechin gallate has also been found to be the most potent catechin in inducing apoptosis in human prostate cancer cells when tested on various cell lines.
 Together with lycopene and selenium, green tea should be considered as a special prostate-protective agent.